Kariera people

-The Karieri people were an Aboriginal Australian people of the Pilbara, who once lived around the coastal and inland area around and east of Port Hedland.
+The Kariera or Karieri people were an Aboriginal Australian people of the Pilbara, who once lived around the coastal and inland area around and east of Port Hedland.

 Country

 According to Norman Tindale the Kariera held sway over some 4,500 mi2 of tribal land and were centred around the Peeawah, Yule, and Turner Rivers, as far as Port Hedland.
 Their western boundary ran to the scarp of the Hamersley tableland at the Yule River's headwaters.
 Their land took in the Mungaroon Range, the area north of Wodgina, at Yandeyarra.
 Their eastern frontier ran along a line connecting McPhee Hill, Tabba Tabba Homestead, and the mouth of Petermarer Creek.

 Their neighbours were the Nyamal Pundju to the east and, running clockwise, the Yindjibarndi, and the Ngarluma on their western flank.

 History

 With the arrival of white settlers, disease decimated most of the Kariera.
 By the late first decade of the 1900s, the Kariera tribal system had almost disintegrated, the oldest informant in one case being the last member of his clan.
 A hundred at that time lived on and around the sheep stations that had been established on their land.